triblatron/dagui/README.md

   * For signal paths
   * Multi-segment to support complex signal paths
   * quadratic/one handle should be sufficient
+  * optional
+* Support lines with handles as a simpler alternative to Bezier curves
+  * For signal paths
+  * Multi-segment to support complex signal paths
+  * one handle to change alignment
+  * required
 * Host widgets at arbitrary points in the widget tree, such as children of rectangles, by allowing different shapes for widgets
 * ~~Allow drawing circles outside the bounds of a rectangle to make a composite shape~~
   * should we allow 2D boolean operations?